datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

     .: roommate(+) [../mock_user/DataLad-101 (git)]

 On Dropbox, a new folder, ``git-annex`` will be created for your annexed files.
-However, this is not the location we would refer any collaborator or your friend to.
+However, this is not the location you would refer your friend or a collaborator to.
-Indeed, the representation of the files in the special-remote is not human-readable, it is a tree of annex objects.
+The representation of the files in the special-remote is not human-readable -- it is a tree of annex objects, and thus looks like a bunch of very weirdly named folders and files to anyone.
-Only through this design it becomes possible to chunk files into smaller units, optionally encrypt content on its way from a local machine to a storage service, and avoid leakage of information via file names.
-Therefore these places are not something a real person would take a look at, instead they are only meant to to be managed and accessed via DataLad/Git-annex.
+Through this design it becomes possible to chunk files into smaller units, optionally encrypt content on its way from a local machine to a storage service, and avoid leakage of information via file names.
+Therefore, the Dropbox remote is not a places a real person would take a look at, instead they are only meant to be managed and accessed via DataLad/git-annex.

-To actually share your dataset with someone outside, you need to publish it to Github, Gitlab, or a similar place.
+To actually share your dataset with someone, you need to *publish* it to Github, Gitlab, or a similar hosting service.

-You could, for example, create a sibling of the ``DataLad-101`` dataset on GitHub with :command:`datalad-sibling-github`.
+You could, for example, create a sibling of the ``DataLad-101`` dataset on GitHub with the command :command:`datalad-sibling-github`.
-This will create a new GitHub repository called "DataLad-101" under your account, and configure this repository as a :term:`sibling` of your dataset called ``github`` (exactly the same as what you have done in :ref:`yoda_project` with the ``midterm_project`` subdataset).
+This will create a new GitHub repository called "DataLad-101" under your account, and configure this repository as a :term:`sibling` of your dataset called ``github`` (exactly like you have done in :ref:`yoda_project` with the ``midterm_project`` subdataset).
-However, in order to be able to link contents stored in Dropbox, you also need to configure a *publication dependency* to the ``dropbox-remote`` sibling -- this is done with the ``publish-depends <sibling>`` option.
+However, in order to be able to link the contents stored in Dropbox, you also need to configure a *publication dependency* to the ``dropbox-remote`` sibling -- this is done with the ``publish-depends <sibling>`` option.